sreshaven/my-coe332-hws/homework05/README.md

 ## Summary

 NASA records the trajectory of the International Space Station through position and velocity data.
 However, there is an abundance of this data as they measure and record at four minute intervals across 15 days.
 The objective of this project is to develop a Flask app (located in `iss_tracker.py`) that will help in querying and sifting through the ISS trajectory dataset.
-This is important because it can save time in understanding the data and the Flask app can also help with calculating additional information with the data, such as the instantaneous speed of the ISS at a certain time.
+Additionally, we will be using a Dockerfile to help containerize the Flask app and make it easy to run and more portable.
+This assignment is important because it can save time in understanding the data and the Flask app can also help with calculating additional information with the data, such as the instantaneous speed of the ISS at a certain time.

 ## About the ISS Trajectory Dataset